-In the 1970s, Cannabichromene was found to be more concentrated in the landrace strains.
-However, today, most cannabis strains are bred to produce more THC and CBD, making it hard to come across CBC-high strains.
+In the 1970s, Cannabichromene had a higher concentration in the landrace strains.
+However, today, manufacturers breed most cannabis strains to produce more THC and CBD, making it hard to come across CBC-high strains.

 Here are some that may have some significant levels of the compound:

 - Blue Cherry Soda- 0.462%

 - Charlotte’s Web- 0.432%

 This question must pop up every time we are discussing cannabinoids.
 This is because the laws regulating the cannabis sector are different, unclear, and keep on changing.